17. Elevation Profile¶

 This dock window shows the ground elevation, flight plan with cruise, climb, descent legs and altitude restrictions together with all flight plan waypoints.
 It is only available when a flight plan is loaded.
 The user aircraft will be shown if Little Navmap is connected to the simulator.

-Note that the elevation display covers only the flight plan and will not change the depiction if you get off the flight plan with your simulator aircraft.
+The elevation display covers only the flight plan and will not change the depiction if you get off the flight plan with your simulator aircraft.
 You need a valid flight plan (i.e. a departure and destination) to see the elevation profile.

 The elevation profile also does not cover missed approaches and legs to alternate airports.
 Create a new flight plan from the destination to the alternate airport if you wish to use the elevation profile.